TRUST YOUR NEIGHBORS.

 NOT THE NOISE.

 You’ve heard the arguments—EVs are too expensive, can’t handle rural roads, and will leave you stranded with a dead battery.
-But here’s the truth: rural Oregonians are saving thousands by making the switch.
+But here’s the truth: rural Oregonians are saving thousands of dollars by driving most of their miles in an EV.
 Hear their stories, crunch the numbers, and come to your own conclusions.

 No paid actors here